 The interplay between imports, exports and total trade (encompassing the sum of both), reflects the total volume of international trade transactions.
 This indicator is critical for evaluating the Canada integration into the global economy and its capacity in participating in international trade effectively.

 Trade between Canada and the rest of the world has experienced a variable trend over the last five years.
-The year 2022, was the year with the highest growth in total trade, reaching a value of US$1.17T.
-During the year 2023, a decrease with respect to the immediate year was observed in total trade, with a variation of 3.71% compared to 2022.
+The year N/A, was the year with the highest growth in total trade, reaching a value of N/A. During the year N/A, a decrease with respect to the immediate year was observed in total trade, with a variation of N/A compared to N/A.

 In recent years, the imports and exports of Canada have experienced significant changes.
 In 2022, there was a remarkable growth of 18.8% in exports and 16.3% in imports, reflecting an increase in the volume of goods and services entering and leaving the country.